-NEET 2021 is a pan-India competitive medical entrance examination conducted by the NTA (National Testing Agency) for admissions to MBBS and BDS colleges across the country.
+NEET 2022 is a pan-India competitive medical entrance examination conducted by the NTA (National Testing Agency) for admissions to MBBS and BDS colleges across the country.
 Every year, NEET witnesses a sharp increase in the number of applications.
 Statistically, 15,97,435 students registered for NEET–UG 2020 and 13,66,945 candidates appeared to take up the test, while 7,71,500 students qualified for the test.
+Likewise, for NEET 2021, 16,14,777 candidates registered.
 Students at times get overwhelmed given the statistics.

 To crack NEET, extensive preparation with the highest possible level of dedication and hard work becomes a necessity.
 With the added pressure on students to perform equally well, even at the board exams, a systematic study plan with a balanced approach combined with unmitigated hard work becomes a prerequisite to crack NEET.

 NEET aspirants must be well aware of the basic eligibility criteria to participate in NEET before applying for it.
 Candidates are required to score a minimum of 50% in Physics, Chemistry and Biology to be eligible to take up NEET.
 For complete details on the same, visit NEET Eligibility criteria 2022.

 Following that, candidates are required to be well acquainted with the NEET exam pattern, a gist of which is shared below, take a look: